MarcelEdward/Barosonix-Dwell-Module/README.md

-This is a Dwell module (parcel Taffic) for OpenSim
+This is a Dwell module (parcel Taffic) for Barasonix which at this time and probably for the foreseeable future is just a renamed clone of Opensim and therefore will work for current opensim.

 To compile: Simply add the Barasonix-Dwell-Module folder to the addon-modules directory and re run ./runprebuil.sh then xbuild